 All these recipes contain ingredients that can be purchased from our garden center, and grown by you!
+Real produce is located at our location in Sandy Spring, and then depending on the seasons, both of our locations offer veggie and herb plants.
 We will provide you with all the necessary information to get your vegetable herbs looking flawless in the soil and then yummy on your plate.

 Here are some tried and true recipes recommended by our customers and employees: